sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

 ```

 Since Reactor is dealing with asynchronous sequences of data, scheduling those quickly becomes a topic to address.
-One of the strength of Reactor is that its concepts are concurrency agnostic.
+One of the strengths of Reactor is that its concepts are concurrency agnostic.
 We have seen lot of options to create Flux or Mono and how subscribers can receive some data.
 We can just as easily transform a Flux into a ParallelFlux with a specific scheduling policy to perform some computation in parallel.
 We can even transform our ParallelFlux back into a regular Flux once the parallel work is done thanks to operators such as `ordered`.